The Mid-South Bridge Conference

 SECTION D. The

-President is limited to a tenure of three successive terms, when a new
+President is limited to a tenure of two successive terms, when a new

 President must be elected.